-We're thrilled to announce the launching of Project ClassAct, a new program through which we help fund teachers' classroom needs!
+We're thrilled to announce the launching of Project ClassAct, through which we help fund teachers' classroom needs!

 According to the National Retail Federation, American parents spend an average of $700 per year on school supplies during the back-to-school season.
 Many schools also require additional supplies throughout the course of the academic year.